SharifWaqas/SharifWaqas-/README.md

 Focused on backend engineering, distributed systems, and AI-powered applications.

-I'm Sharif Waqas, a Computer Science & Mathematics student focused on backend engineering, distributed systems, and AI-powered applications.
+I'm Sharif Waqas, a Computer Science & Mathematics student building production-ready backend systems and AI-powered applications.

 ## About